Geovation/catalyst-ngd-wrappers-python/README.md

     - The endpoint for this API is https://api.os.uk/features/ngd/ofa/v1/collections/{collectionId}/items
     - Documentation for the API can be found on the [OS Data Hub](https://osdatahub.os.uk/docs/ofa/overview) and on the [Gitbook docs for the National Geographic Database (NGD)](https://docs.os.uk/osngd/accessing-os-ngd/access-the-os-ngd-api/os-ngd-api-features)

-- items_handler
+- items
     - Endpoint
         - http://127.0.0.1:5000/catalyst/features/ngd/ofa/v1/collections/{collectionId}/items
     - Description
-        - A basic wrapper which does little more than replicate the functionality of
+        - A basic wrapper which does little more than replicate the functionality of OS NGD API - Features
     - Params
         - collection (str) - the feature collection to call from.
 Feature collection names and details can be found at https://api.os.uk/features/ngd/ofa/v1/collections/
         - query_params (dict, optional) - parameters to pass to the query as query parameters, supplied in a dictionary.
 Supported parameters are: bbox, bbox-crs, crs, datetime, filter, filter-crs, filter-lang, limit, offset